 Instead of defining outcomes as A and B, authors may labelled them as primary and secondary outcome as it is confusing.

-We agree and have updated the text accordingly.
+Author response: We agree and have updated the text accordingly.

 There is a typo in writing number of samples for training set in the statistical analysis section.
 It is written as ’18.013’.
+Author response: Corrected.

 Recent theoretical developments (with software implementation) allow us to calculate minimum required sample size for model development and validation.
 For example, Riley et al (2020) demonstrated how one should calculate the minimum required sample size for developing a clinical prediction model.
 TP: Udfra 2021 artiklen nedenfor synes det at være sunde men ikke helt tidssvarende metoder til at finde ud af minimum sample size.
 Desuden er der jo ikke en fast grænse, og de foreslår at træne på “det hele” og ikke opdele det, mens Cross Validation ikke er nævnt!!!
 Så jeg tror, at vi skal anderkende, at der findes metoder (og måske citere Riley, hvis det er det, som han ønsker?), og evt. putte en kommentar om sample size ind i teksten.
 Men jeg hører meget gerne jer, ikke mindst om der er en (nem) software implementering, Christian?
 Forslag til svar: ?

 Similarly, Riley et al (2021) showed how minimum sample size could be calculated for external validation of a clinical prediction model with a binary outcome.
 This will provide an idea about how much sample size we need when developing and validating a prediction model.
-Potentielt forslag til svar, hvis vi ikke adopterer ideen (TP): In principle there is no lower limit to the sample size, only it may (largely) impact the subsequent model performance.
-But since we do not train the model on all data, but retain an “unconsidered” portion (and optimise this usage through temporal cross validation) for testing model performance - and it is this part we report - we feel that we have lived up to the best practices of data modelling.
-However, looking at the recommendations given in Riley et al. we do indeed have enough data and live up to the standards given.
+Potentielt forslag til svar, hvis vi ikke adopterer ideen (TP): Thank you for drawing attention to the above paper.
+In principle there is no lower limit to the sample size, only it may (largely) impact the subsequent model performance.
+But since we do not train the model on all data, but retain an “unconsidered” portion (and optimise this usage through temporal cross validation) for testing model performance - which is the part we report - we believe that our study complies with best practice of data modelling.
+However, after evaluating the recommendations given in Riley et al. the inclusion of xxxx procedures with xx events confirm that we do indeed have enough data and live up to the standards given.
+We have included the above considerations and the provided results of the minimum sample size for validation in the methods section.

 All machine-learning methods are data hungry and should have been used when appropriate sample size is available so you need even more sample as these models test all possible non-linear relationships.
 TP: The linked paper talks about stability, so possibly the worry is, that we “cherry picked” the model to show a good performance.
 I think that we should argue/show some stability numbers, and that since we also do the LR and see similar ROC shape simply below (also for the parsimonious models), we feel comfortable that this is not the case.
-Forslag til svar (TP): We have linked this question with the previous one, and given an answer trying to cover both remarks in one, as they are closely related.
+Author response : As this is closely related with 4.
+Please see our response above covering both points.